5 Proven Strategies to Speed Up Your WordPress Site

-A clean, fresh WordPress site can be a thing of beauty to look at.
+Concerned about how to speed up your WordPress site?
+It's no wonder - a clean, fresh WordPress site can be a thing of beauty to look at.

 Most of the techniques discussed here are not overly technical, and you should be able to make these changes relatively easily!

-1) Select a Good and Appropriate Hosting Service
+1) Select a Good Hosting Service

 Among the primary and most fundamental steps in ensuring your WordPress site maintains that speed that it promises is to choose and sign-up with a good quality hosting service provider.